Media Fact Sheet

 Adoption services are offered at Crossnore through the Child Welfare Division of the Department of Health & Human Services for families interested in providing permanency, safety, and love to a child or sibling group in need.
 Children of all ages need forever homes, particularly teens and sibling groups.

-Youth in Transition is designed to support youth who have experienced foster care during their critical transition into young adulthood.
+Youth Independent Living is designed to support youth who have experienced foster care during their critical transition into young adulthood.
 These youth may choose to attend a four-year university, community college, or enter the workforce immediately following high school.
 Youth in Transition offers financial literacy and peer counseling services, as well as education, housing, transportation, and career support for young adults up to the age of 26.

-Clinical Services are offered to children and families at all of our locations following a complete assessment to determine their needs.
+Therapy Services are offered to children and families at all of our locations following a complete assessment to determine their needs.
 This assessment then drives the services that will best meet those needs.
 Clinical services are available through both outpatient and school-based therapy programs in Winston-Salem/Forsyth County Public Schools and Henderson County Public Schools.

 Day Treatment Services are offered through Kingswood School, a Winston-Salem/Forsyth County school that meets on our Winston-Salem campus.
 Day Treatment utilizes a structured environment concentrating on strengths, skill building, and problem solving through individual therapy and in groups.